Our Distinguished Visiting Scholars

 Associate Professor of History

 University of Alberta

-Dr. Caradonna is an associate professor of history at the University of Alberta and an adjunct professor of environmental studies at the University of Victoria.
-He is the author of Sustainability: A History, and has written and lectured extensively on issues related to the history, economics, and practice of sustainability.
-His work has been featured in The Atlantic, on resilience.org, and on the History News Network.
-In addition to his work in academia, he is the former CEO of an organic food company and an advocate for green business.
-He is active in his local community, working on organic food systems, biofuels, and permaculture endeavors.
+Dr. Jeremy L. Caradonna teaches in the School of Environmental Studies at the University of Victoria.
+He taught as an Associate Professor of History for ten years at the University of Alberta, and now splits his time between academia and the public service, where he works as a climate policymaker for the Province of British Columbia.
+He is the author of three books, including Sustainability: A History (2014/2016), One Level at a Time: Transitioning to Organic Vegetable Production (COG, 2019), and has written and lectured extensively on issues related to the history, economics, climate change, sustainable food systems, and the practice of sustainability.
+His work has been featured in The Atlantic, on resilience.org, and on the History New Network.
+In addition to his work in academia, he is the former CEO of an organic food distribution company and an advocate for green business.
+He is active in his local community of Victoria, BC, working on organic food systems, community projects, and permaculture endeavors.

 Dr. Anjan Chakravartty

 Appignani Foundation Professor of Philosophy